AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/event-transactions.md

 #### Expand the event details

-To inspect an event, simply select the desired one from the view.
+To inspect an event, select the desired one from the view.
 This action expands the **Event Details** view on the right side of the screen.
 Nested data is displayed in a tree format.
 You can inspect nested key-values by selecting the **+** (plus) button to the left of the key name.

 ![Event details](./assets/event-transactions/event-details.png)